E23.1 Dismissal of a Non-Tenure-Track Faculty Member for Cause

 At the conclusion of the dismissal for cause process, the committee chair will file all documentation as confidential records in the Department of Human Resources and in compliance with university policy C22.0 - Records Management Policy.
 If the provost determines that dismissal or lesser sanction is not warranted, all references to the dismissal charges and hearings shall be removed from the faculty member's personnel record.

-RESPONSIBLE PARTY: Academic Senate and the Office of the Provost.
+RESPONSIBLE PARTY: Faculty Senate and the Office of the Provost.
 Inquiries may be directed to:

 Office of the Provost and Senior Vice President for Academic Affairs